-SUBPART 17.95 - TAILORED LOGISTICS SUPPORT CONTRACTING
+SUBPART 17.95 - TAILORED LOGISTICS SUPPORT CONTRACTING (Revised February 17, 2017 through PROCLTR 2017-10)

 This subpart prescribes policies and procedures for soliciting offers, awarding contracts, placing orders, and post award administration under DLA's tailored logistics support contracting initiatives.
 Included in this category are prime vendor (PV), similar existing support arrangements known as modified prime vendor initiatives (MPV), and future initiatives that have characteristics of PV arrangements but are not considered traditional PV.
 TLSC initiatives are prime vendor programs for purposes of the authorities at 13.402(a) to use fast payment procedures.